Champlain College Saint-Lambert: Sports

 Champlain College Saint-Lambert hosted their first CCAA National Championship in Men's Basketball in 2008.
 Since then, the college has played host to the 2012 CCAA Cross-Country Running Nationals and the 2014 CCAA Women's Basketball Nationals.
+Champlain Saint-Lambert hosted the 2023 RSEQ D1 Provincial Soccer Championships in October 2023 and the women's soccer team won gold in front of the home crowd.
+Champlain hosted the Women's provincial basketball finals in March 2024 and won gold on home court.